ab12gu/technical-notes/README.md

 ---

-#### Reason for depreciating:
+#### Discussion

-- However, I didn't realize that the static site generator I use (jekyll) was just a more common/powerful version of it.
+- I realized after I starting coding this blog that the static site generator I use (jekyll) was just a more common/powerful version of it.
-- So I set it up via their documentation, but won't be used.
+- However, nested folders in jekyll isn't natively supported so am continuing the blog with this framework.

 ---